mpilligua/Project_RL/README.md

 - **`MAS_tournament_reinforce.py`**: Code to train two agents in a multi-environment setup using PettingZoo and a custom implementation of Reinforce.
 - **`MAS_tournament_reinforce_against_trained.py`**: Code to train two agents in a multi-environment setup using PettingZoo and a custom implementation of Reinforce, with additional functionality to load a PPO-trained single agent.
 - **`single_agent_ppo.py`**: Code to train a single agent in a single-environment setup using Stable-Baselines PPO and a Gymnasium environment.
+- **`LoadModels.py`**: Code containing all necessary functions and utilities to load the models for inference.
+The weights can be found in the repositories under the name: ppo_weight_right and ppo_weight_left.